 3 March 2018, Barham

-River Daze is a music, wine and food event on the banks of the Murray River at Barham.
-Designed to highlight the attractions of the region it takes place under historic red gums on the banks of the Murray River.
-People of all ages can relax and enjoy music, wine, food and hospitality.
-The first event in March 2017 attracted 862 people in a town of 1,150 inhabitants and drew people together to celebrate what this region has to offer.
-A line up of diverse bands is supported by roving entertainment and cooking demo, free kids and family activities and family activities together with artisanal food, wine, beer and a selection of the area’s popular produce.
+River Daze is a music, wine and food event under historic red gums on the banks of the Murray River at Barham.
+The first event in March 2017 attracted 862 people in a town of 1,150 inhabitants and drew people together to celebrate what the region has to offer.
+A line up of diverse bands is supported by roving entertainment and cooking demonstrations, free kids and family activities together with food, wine, beer and a selection of the area’s popular produce.

 Queanbeyan ‘Be Here’ Festival

 3 - 4 March 2018, Queanbeyan

 The Queanbeyan Be Here Festival encompasses the character of the Queanbeyan region over two days.
 The weekend begins on Saturday as Queen Elizabeth II Park comes alive with music, food and wine as part of ‘Music by the River’.
 Sunday will see a celebration of Queanbeyan’s unique multicultural diversity with live entertainment featuring over 20 different cultural acts on the main stage and street food nestled amongst the tall trees.
 The setting, timing and activities are aimed at encouraging visitors and locals to ‘be here’ in Queanbeyan and see the city as a destination to stay, play and live.